-Tables are the most fundamental database object, and Columns (and their properties) are the most frequently modified table feature updated and changed by data modelers, therefore a Columns page has been conveniently located as the first page of the Database Builder's interface.
+Tables are the fundamental database object, and Columns (and their properties) are the most frequently modified Table feature updated and changed by data modelers, therefore the 'Columns' page is conveniently located as the first page of the Database Builder's interface.

-Once a Table is selected in the Database Builder's tree, the Columns page is populated with the currently defined list of columns for that table.
-The data modeler can then make changes to main column properties directly in the list/grid.
-As the data modeler selects individual columns in the list/grid the column's extended properties (and Comments) are shown immediately under the list/grid, allowing modification to these extended properties.
+Once a Table is selected in the Database Builder's tree, the 'Columns' page is populated with the currently defined list of columns for that Table.
+The data modeler can then make changes to main column properties directly in the list or grid.
+As the data modeler selects individual columns in the list, the column's extended properties (and Comments) are shown immediately under the list, allowing modification to these extended properties.

-• The Columns page will only be populated when a Table item in the Database Builder's tree is selected.
+• The 'Columns' page will only be populated when a Table item in the Database Builder's tree is selected